Narrowing the LOCAL$\unicode{x2013}$CONGEST Gaps in Sparse Networks via Expander Decompositions: Maximum Weighted Matching

 \paragraph{Blossoms} A blossom is specified with a vertex set $B$ and an edge set $E_{B}$.
 A trivial blossom is when $B = \{v \}$ for some $v \in V$ and $E_{B}=\emptyset$.
 A non-trivial is defined recursively: If there are odd number of blossoms $B_0 \ldots B_{\ell}$ connected as an odd cycle by $e_i \in B_{i} \times B_{[(i+1)\mod (\ell+1)]}$ for $0 \leq i \leq \ell$, then $B = \bigcup_{i=0}^{\ell} B_i$ is a blossom with $E_B = \{e_0 \ldots, e_{\ell} \} \cup \bigcup_{i=0}^{\ell} E_{B_i} $.
 It can be shown inductively that $|B|$ is odd and so $B \in \mathcal{V}_{odd}$.
 A blossom is {\it full} if $|M \cap E_{B}| = (|B| -1 )/2$.
 The only vertex that is not adjacent to the matched edges in a full blossom is called the {\it base} of $B$.
 Note that $E(B) = \{(u,v) \mid u,v \in B\}$ may contain edges not in $E_{B}$.

-Only full blossoms will be contained in $\Omega$.
-Moreover, the set of active blossoms $\Omega$ forms a laminar (nested) family, which can be represented by a set of rooted trees.
+A blossom is \emph{active} whenever $z(B) > 0$.
+Only full blossoms can become active.
+Thoughout the execution, $\Omega$ is the set of active blossoms, which forms a laminar (nested) family and can be represented by a set of rooted trees.
 The leaves of the trees are the trivial blossoms.
 If a blossom $B$ is defined to be the cycles formed by $B_0,\ldots, B_{\ell}$, then $B$ is the parent of $B_0,\ldots, B_{\ell}$.
 The blossoms that are represented by the roots are called the {\it root blossoms}.

 Given $\Omega$, let $G / \Omega$ denote the unweighted simple graph obtained by contracting all the root blossoms in $\Omega$.
 The following are some basic properties about the augmenting paths on the contracted graph: